VISUALIZATION TECHNIQUES FOR TENNIS

 Sunil decided to "become" Jimmy Conners, one of the best players at that time and a player famous for his self-confidence and courage under stress.

 We needed to study Jimmy Connors a little, and we talked a lot about the energy and self-belief Jimmy brought to the court in every match.
-We then went through a practice rehearsal on-court, trying to copy the mannerisms and mindset of Jimmy Connors.
+We then went through a practice on-court, trying to copy Jimmy Connors's mannerisms and mindset.
 There was much fun and laughter as we practiced our Evocative Role Model.

 The transformation in matches was immediate.
 In our first ITF Junior tournament overseas, Sunil went through the qualifying rounds and went all the way to the semi-finals.